Field Work Term & COVID-19

 Flexible Timeframe and Options

 To allow students to pursue a broad array of work-learning experiences, and in recognition of the challenges posed by COVID-19, students have the flexibility to complete their annual work experience during several possible timeframes.
 These include the winter and summer Field Work Term periods, the dates of which are found here.
 We know that many students will prefer to defer their field work to the summer, and this option will be approved for all students who request it.
 Students may also propose to complete their field work over the course of an academic year, through a campus job that meets the criteria of an FWT site.
-At any time in the year, students may also complete hours toward their FWT requirement through short-term, paid remote projects known as microinternships.
+At any time in the year, students may also complete hours toward their FWT requirement through remote internships, or through short-term, paid remote projects known as microinternships.

 There are also a range of field work options that students may pursue, based on personal and health-related needs and preferences, and recognizing that in certain sectors traditional internships are more competitive than usual.
 Alternatives to traditional internships include: remote or "virtual" internships, multiple microinternships, College-sponsored fellowships, online professional trainings, eligible on-campus employment, and independent study with a faculty member.
 Keep in mind that a well-crafted resume and cover letter are critical in a saturated internship market.
 Students are strongly encouraged to meet with us for feedback on application materials and mock interviews.